Trail Trek Challenge

 Trail maps and discovery challenges (called Find Nature's Treasures) can be viewed and downloaded from the Nature Preserves section of this website (look for the nature preserve listings that show the words Trail Trek Challenge).
 Refer to your Trail Guide & Hike Log for the full list of trails.
 The trail maps include information about activities allowed and not allowed on each nature preserve.

 The following hike destinations are recommended for their seasonal attributes and trail conditions.
-They are not organized hikes – just suggestions for places you can organize your own hike!
+The hikes below are not organized hikes – just suggestions for places you can organize your own hike!
 Click on the links below to learn more about each nature preserve and download trail maps.
 For a complete list, visit the Nature Preserves section of this website (look for the nature preserve listings that show the words Trail Trek Challenge).

 January Hike of the Month: Miller Bluff at Rim of the City Road Trailhead